 Bi 214.
 Stem Cells and Hematopoiesis.
 9 units (3-0-6); third term.
 Prerequisites: Graduate standing, or at least one of Bi 114, Bi 117, Bi/Be 182, plus molecular biology.
 An advanced course with classes based on active discussion, lectures, and seminar presentations.
 Development from embryos and development from stem cells are distinct paradigms for understanding and manipulating the emergence of ordered biological complexity from simplicity.
 This course focuses on the distinguishing features of stem-cell based systems, ranging from the natural physiological stem cells that are responsible for life-long hematopoiesis in vertebrates (hematopoietic stem cells) to the artificial stem cells, ES and iPS cells, that have now been created for experimental manipulation.
 Key questions will be how the stem cells encode multipotency, how they can enter long-term self-renewal by separating themselves from the developmental clock that controls development of the rest of the organism, and how the self-renewal programs of different stem cell types can be dismantled again to allow differentiation.
 Does “stem-ness” have common elements in different systems?
 The course will also cover the lineage relationships among diverse differentiated cell types emerging from common stem cells, the role of cytokines and cytokine receptors in shaping differentiation output, apoptosis and lineage-specific proliferation, and how differentiation works at the level of gene regulation and regulatory networks.
 Instructor: Rothenberg.

 Bi/CNS/NB 220.
 Genetic Dissection of Neural Circuit Function.
 6 units (2-0-4); second term.
 Prerequisites: Bi/CNS/NB/Psy 150 or equivalent.
 Open to advanced (junior or senior) undergraduates only and with instructor permission.
 This advanced course will discuss the emerging science of neural “circuit breaking” through the application of molecular genetic tools.
 These include optogenetic and pharmacogenetic manipulations of neuronal activity, genetically based tracing of neuronal connectivity, and genetically based indicators of neuronal activity.
 Both viral and transgenic approaches will be covered, and examples will be drawn from both the invertebrate and vertebrate literature.
-Interested students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
+Interested CNS or other graduate students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
 Lectures and student presentations from the current literature.
 Instructor: Anderson.